 LESLIE: Alright.
-Now up, we’ve got Paul calling in from Tennessee who’s got an issue with a water pump.
+Now up, we’ve got Paul calling in from Tennessee who’s got an issue air in well water and with a water pump.
 Tell us what’s going on.

 PAUL: I’m getting some air in this well water.
 The well is six-and-half years old, as is the house.
 And it goes down 350 feet and the casing goes down 105 feet where they grouted it.
 When they first put it in, I was bothered by the amount of turbidity I had in it and I was changing the whole-house filter about once a week.